EthicalSource/contributor_covenant/version/latest/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [INSERT EMAIL ADDRESS].
+Breaches of this Code of Conduct may be reported by contacting the project team at [INSERT EMAIL ADDRESS].
 The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The project team is obligated to maintain